 You can save an active Sync Wizard session in a report to preserve your settings for the synchronization model you create.
-The report must be saved with the Wizard toolbar visible to be able to re-enter the Wizard dialog when the report is reopened.

 Sync Wizard: Start tab

 You decide whether to create a model, or edit the one you already created on this tab.
 The option to edit is disabled if the Sync Wizard is not already running.
 Once a model has been created, you can re-enter the Wizard to edit the model's settings.